abhi9bakshi/scorm-hands-on/readme.md

 **body onload**(line 318) --> **doStart**(line 74) --> **ScormProcessInitialize**(line 83)

 Now, **ScormProcessInitialize** function is defined in _scormfunctions.js_.
-But, before we jump to _scormfunctions.js_, let's take a look at [SCORM Run Time Environment](http://scorm.com/scorm-explained/technical-scorm/run-time/).
+But, before we jump to _scormfunctions.js_, let's take a look at [SCORM Run Time Environment manual](http://scorm.com/scorm-explained/technical-scorm/run-time/).
 If you check that article, you will find that SCORM 1.1/1.2 has 8 API calls, viz.

 ```
 LMSInitialize( “” ) : bool